yoonkim/lstm-char-cnn/README.md

 ## Neural Language Modeling with Characters
 A neural language model (NLM) built on character inputs only.
-The model employs a convolutional neural network (CNN) over character embeddings to use as inputs into an long short-term memory (LSTM) recurrent neural network language model (RNNLM).
+The model employs a convolutional neural network (CNN) over characters to use as inputs into an long short-term memory (LSTM) recurrent neural network language model (RNN-LM).
 Also optionally passes the output from the CNN through a [Highway Network](http://arxiv.org/abs/1507.06228), which improves performance.